-The gloriously romantic inspiration for Marseille's annual Monte Cristo Challenge is, as the name hints, Alexandre Dumas' 1844 novel, The Count of Monte Cristo.
+The romantic inspiration for Marseille's annual Défi de Monte Cristo (Monte Cristo Challenge) is, as the name hints, Alexandre Dumas' 1844 novel, The Count of Monte Cristo.

 Click here to book a hotel in Marseille